-Prepared by:

-Paul Guerin, Ph.D.
-Center for Applied Research and Analysis Institute for Social Research University of New Mexico

-Prepared for:
+Prepared By: Paul Guerin, Ph.D.

-Bernalillo County, Second Judicial Court, and the Administrative Office of the Courts
+Prepared For: Bernalillo County, Second Judicial Court, and the Administrative Office of the Courts

 October 2024

 In June 2017, the Public Safety Assessment (PSA) was implemented for felony cases in Bernalillo County.
 The PSA developed by Arnold Ventures in partnership with leading criminal justice researchers uses evidence-based, neutral information to estimate the likelihood that a criminal defendant will fail to return for a future court hearing while on pretrial release and the likelihood that a criminal defendant will commit a new crime while on pretrial release.
 In addition, it flags those defendants who present an elevated risk of committing a violent crime while on pretrial release.
 The PSA is a decision-making tool for judges to help gauge the risk a defendant poses and does not replace judicial discretion.